amnn/3rd-year-report/report.md

 but we could go further.

-Consider the grammars of programming languages which can be split up into distinct components that live in their own strongly connected component.
-For example, it is quite common in imperative languages, for statements to contain expressions, but not vice versa.
+Consider the grammars of programming languages which can be split up into distinct strongly connected components.
+For example, it is quite common in imperative languages for statements to contain expressions, but not vice versa.
 In cases such as these, we could lessen the load on the algorithm by learning these two structures separately.
 When learning the structure of a statement, we use a terminal symbol to represent where an expression may appear, and when we join the structures together, this becomes a non-terminal.

 The difficulty in implementing this, is that whilst the strong consistency algorithm could calculate the SCCs of the grammar it is given, we do not have a